Ahmad00Ragab/Ahmad00Ragab/README.md

 "I have pursued a degree in Electronics and Communication Engineering, demonstrating a profound passion for the field of Embedded Software, with a particular focus on its application within the automotive industry."

-- 🎓   I’m currently Seeking for a job in this industry.
+- 🎓   I’m currently Seeking for a job in Automotive industry.
 - 💼   Working as an on-the-job trainee at Avelabs LLC Egypt.
 - 🌱   Learning more about Microcontrollers, Embedded Software,RTOS, and AUTOSAR.
 - 👯 I am open to collaboration on projects related to: Software development, Embedded Systems.